Itera/docker-intro-workshop/03_database/README.md

 - **Try running the db-script container again**

-:information_source: Remember that you need to either use a link or network to reach the container.
+:information_source: Remember that you need to use a network to reach the container.

 - **Look at the files in the `Mountpoint` path on your machine**